Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/project_plan/ProjectPlan_WavesSimulator.typ

   - The bottom section of the root layout will display the mathematical equation corresponding to current parameters defined by the user and to the graph.
 This will be shown by using a Label that updates dynamically as user changes the parameters.

 === Controller (Event Handling)
-All controls in the user interface will have event handlers or listeners attached.
-When user interacts with any control, the corresponding controller method will be involved to process the change, update the graph and equation.
+All components / controllers of the user interface in the view are attached to a corresponding event handler or listener.
+When user interacts with the interface, the corresponding event handler or listener will be involved to process the change, such as updating the graph and equation.

 = Task Breakdown
 == Model
 - Wave Equations
   - General Equation: $y(x,t) = A sin(k x - w t + delta)$
 - Core Logic
   - Default Constructor
   - Variable Setters and Getters